Super Easy Tips To Spark Your Writing Inspiration In A Flash

-Think about how you came up with some of your best ideas.
-I’m sure you’ll discover that they seemingly popped out of nowhere.
+When you think about how you came up with some of your best ideas, I’m sure you’ll discover that they seemingly popped out of nowhere.

 Of course, they didn’t.
 But you were relaxed, attentive, and observant enough to grasp a thought when it came along.

-There are many other ways apart from those I mentioned to find writing inspiration.
+There are many other ways apart from those I mentioned to spark your writing inspiration.

-All you need to do is have a small list of mind-changing tactics that you can use whenever you feel you are struggling for ideas.
+All you need to do is have a small list of mind-changing tactics you can use whenever you feel you are struggling with ideas.